 To become an IAAI-CFI®, the applicant must:

 - Attain at least 150 points on the IAAI-CFI® application through documented achievements in education, training, and experience.
-Every point claimed on the application must be documented by certificate, diploma, reference letter, transcript, or
+Every point claimed on the application must be documented by certificate, diploma, reference letter, transcript, or other acceptable method.

 - Earn a 70% passing grade on a comprehensive, “closed book,” proctored examination that is based on every job performance requirement in NFPA 1033: Standard for Professional Qualifications for Fire Investigator.
 The application must be approved prior to sitting for the examination.